unix::signal

 fn signame

-fn signame(sig: signal) const str;
+fn signame(sig: sig) const str;

 Returns the human friendly name of a given signal.